310mc/https-310mc.github.io-tl/source/_posts/comet_show/second_half.md

 {% endbubble %}
 {% bubble Midori2 %}
-Die, please.  ...I’m well aware how badly you wanna look cool—you’re just a liar as fake as paper mache.
+Die, please.  …I’m well aware how badly you wanna look cool—you’re just a liar as fake as paper mache.

 You don’t have to hide your true form from the people close to you, the same heroes as *you*—do you?